 Copyright © Nucleus Medical Media, Inc.

-The cause of myelodysplastic syndrome (MDS) is unknown, but research shows that certain risk factors are associated with the disease.
+The cause of myelodysplastic syndrome (MDS) is unknown.

-Your doctor will ask about your symptoms and medical history.
+The doctor will ask about your symptoms and health history.
 A physical exam will be done.
-The symptoms for MDS can indicate many other conditions.
-Doctors have to rule out other conditions before diagnosing MDS.

-Tests may include the following:
+Tests may include:

 Aplastic Anemia & Myelodysplasia Association of Canada